What Headhunters Look For in LinkedIn Profiles

 - Education detail of college and degree obtained

-- Evidence of academic achievement, such as high GPA or graduating with honors
+- Evidence of academic achievement, such as a high GPA or graduating with honors

 - Extracurricular leadership roles, such as intramural sports, fraternity, or sorority

-- Video, such as a keynote address, that give us a sense of how you “present”
+- Video, such as a keynote address, that gives us a sense of how you “present”